-The Thanksgiving offering for the support of the Cham last Sunday morning was \$307.
-Doubtless other contribution tions will materially increase the amount.
-They may placed in the collection tomorrow or sent by mail to-I William A. Rice, 287 Fourth Avenue, New York.
+The Thanksgiving offering for the support of the Church last Sunday morning was \$307.
+Doubtless other contributions will materially increase the amount.
+They may be placed in the collection tomorrow or sent by mail to Dr. William A. Rice, 287 Fourth Avenue, New York.

-The growth of the Sunday School is creating the lem of taking care of the several departments in the Sac Room at the same time.
-Several solutions were propat the mid-week conference last week.
+The growth of the Sunday School is creating the problem of taking care of the several departments in the Social Room at the same time.
+Several solutions were proposed at the mid-week conference last week.

-"Self-Control" will be the topic at the consecration ing of the Christian Endeavor Society tomorrow event at 7.30, in the Social Room.
-Miss Helena Ketcham will the leader.
+"Self-Control" will be the topic at the consecration meeting of the Christian Endeavor Society tomorrow evening at 7.30, in the Social Room.
+Miss Helena Ketcham will be the leader.
 The meetings are largely attended.

-New members will be received at the communion services tomorrow.
+New members will be received at the communion service tomorrow.

-Dr. and Mrs. Kent entertained the ministers of Queens Brotherhood and their wives at luncheon on Mon day last.
-The tables were spread in the sunny ports their home and the company of eighteen had a merry Rev. Egbert Macklin, of the Victoria Church, Jamaica his bride, were the guests of honor,
+Dr. and Mrs. Kent entertained the ministers of the Queens Brotherhood and their wives at luncheon on Monday last.
+The tables were spread in the sunny porch of their home and the company of eighteen had a merry time.
+Rev. Egbert Macklin, of the Victoria Church, Jamaica, and his bride, were the guests of honor.

-A message of love was sent by the congregation Sunday to Mrs. Sherwood Eddy, who is at the First Hospital recovering from appendicitis.
-Mrs. Margaret Eddy is at work under the Y. W. C. A. at Petersburgh.
-W. ginia.
-In a recent letter she sent greetings to her friends in Forest Hills Gardens.
+A message of love was sent by the congregation last Sunday to Mrs. Sherwood Eddy, who is at the Flushing Hospital recovering from appendicitis.
+Mrs. Margaret Eddy is at work under the Y. W. C. A. at Petersburgh, Virginia.
+In a recent letter she sent greetings to her many friends in Forest Hills Gardens.